hlissner/evil-snipe/README.md

 > This is a new (and potentially buggy) plugin and I am an elisp newb -- any
 > advice or contributions would be appreciated!

+## Short explanation

+Evil-snipe is a package that enables you to search more quickly and precisely in the buffer.
+It does so by improving on the built in `f`/`F`/`t`/`T` searches and adding another search command, namely `s`/`S`.

+### Improved f and t search behavior

+With evil-snipe you can define your own search scope for `f` and `t` searches which means that you won't have to jump to the correct line before searching with `f`/`t`/`F`/`T`.
+And after you have found a match, you can just press `f` or `t` again afterwards to continue the search.
+No need to use `;`/`,`.

+### New two-character search with s

+With the buttons `s`/`S` you can do a simple search like `f`/`t`, but instead of searching for one character, you search for two.
+This makes the search about 50 times more precise than regular `f`/`t` searches.
+While you can search forward or backwards in the buffer with `/` and `?`, `s`/`S` are much easier to reach, does not require you to press enter and is precise enough for very many common purposes.
+Try it and I'm sure you'll love it!

+## More info

 Evil-snipe marries [vim-sneak](https://github.com/justinmk/vim-sneak) and [vim-seek](https://github.com/goldfeld/vim-seek) with Emacs, for evil.
 How evil.